 Most online bachelor’s degree programs in nursing administration allow students to complete coursework at their own pace within an allotted time for a specific class or assignment.
 However, all programs require the completion of an internship in a hospital, clinical, or other nursing environment in order to gain hands on experience.

 Additionally, all states require nurses, and nursing administrators to be licensed in the state where they work as an RN.
 In most cases, this means professional nursing administrators must have a bachelor’s degree, pass a licensing exam, and complete a state-approved training program.

 Building a Career

 Graduates of an online bachelor’s degree in nursing administration should be able to obtain an entry-level position in the field as an assistant administrator.
 Some positions may require that graduates first gain several years of experience as an actual practicing nurse before moving into administration.
 Most jobs in the field will require the individual to be an RN, while others may require additional certification or licensing, depending on their administrative roles.
 In the field, nursing administrators focus their efforts specifically on managing a team of nurses within a specific department of a hospital, clinic, or other health care facility.
 Higher-level managers will be responsible for establishing and carrying out policies, goals, and procedures for the entire facility.
 They also evaluate the quality of their staff’s work, and may develop reports and budgets for their department.

-According to the the U.S. Bureau of Labor Statistics, employment for health care managers and administratiors is expected to grow faster than average for all occupations, with jobs increasing by 22% through 2020.
-The Bureau also reported that the median annual income for health care administrators and managers was $84,270 in 2010.
-However, those in entry-level positions typically earn considerably less, with the lowest 10% of workers in the field earning less than $51,280 in 2010.
+According to the the U.S. Bureau of Labor Statistics, employment for health care managers and administrators is expected to grow faster than average for all occupations, with jobs increasing by 22% through 2020.
+The Bureau also reported that the median annual income for health care administrators and managers is $84,270.
+However, those in entry-level positions typically earn considerably less, with the lowest 10% of workers in the field earning less than $51,280.